 Hey architecture observers, fellow urbanologists and cityfolk!
 Today I have a fun announcement: Tropolism is launching the first open source architectural contest.
-Tropolism is an architecture blog run by Chad Smith, who has distinguished himself as a serious up-and-coming architect (he’s been involved with such projects as the public plaza at 55 Water Street, as well as designed Kate Spade retail spaces, a Chelsea art gallery, a gym and more).
-Tropolism and six other bloggers (including me) will jury the contest.
-Details of Tropolism’s vision for Your Hidden City are below:
+Tropolism is an architecture blog run by Chad Smith, who has distinguished himself as a serious up-and-coming architect (he’s been involved with such projects as the public plaza at 55 Water Street, as well as designed Kate Spade retail spaces, a After a week of very subtle buildup, Tropolism is pleased to announce the first open-sourced architectural contest, Your Hidden City.

 The contest is simple: post your photos (with a caption) to our public Flickr pool (or email them to us), and our jury will select their favorites in five categories.
 The winners will be posted to Tropolism.